Enekwestanley/Portifolio-page/README.md

     - Creating a repo
     - Git clone of repo
     - cd into the folder
+    - creating and adding linters and other files
     - open index.html with live server

 ### Install
     VS code
 ### Usage
-    A project to display Hello-Microverse
+    A project to build a section of a portifolio page.
 ### Run tests

 ### Deployment